Why Willpower Isn't the Answer for Weight Loss (and What Is)

 Here's what successful people know that the rest of us are just figuring out: they don't rely on willpower.
 They rely on systems.

-Research published in the Journal of Personality and Social Psychology shows that people with strong habits need less willpower to maintain healthy behaviors [2].
+Research shows that people with strong habits need less willpower to maintain healthy behaviors [Source: NIH / National Library of Medicine].
 When something becomes automatic, it requires minimal mental energy.

 Dr. Wendy Wood from USC's Habit Lab explains it perfectly: "Habits are cognitive associations between context cues and responses that develop as people repeatedly perform a response in contiguity with a stable context."